Classical guitar, Oud and Fretless guitar

 The artists combine their own high level skills with new and innovative research in which they challenge the boundaries between their disciplines as well as each other.

-Juliano is experienced on a wide range of musical styles, from Rock / Indie to Pop, Balkan music and, of course, Brazilian music.
+Juliano is currently teaching at Codarts - University for the Arts (Rotterdam, Netherlands).
+He is experienced on a wide range of musical styles, from Rock / Indie to Pop, Balkan music and Brazilian music.

-He served as a music teacher and artistic tutor for an art program called Programa Vocacional and taught at the music school Atelier de la Music.
+He served as a music teacher and artistic tutor for the art program called Programa Vocacional and taught at the music school Atelier de la Music.